When my dad was having a tough time working in China, a few years back, a colleague gifted him a Money Tree plant for good luck.

 The best time to propagate Money Tree is from early spring to late summer (March to August).

-Also, the plants need to sustain a surrounding temperature between 65°F and 75°F.
+Also, the plants must sustain a surrounding temperature between 65°F and 75°F.

 But you shouldn’t take this risk with the cuttings as they are in the maturity phase.

-Money Trees are flexible species that display promising growth in zones 10 and above.
-This means you need a warmer climate to see it growing cheerfully!
+Money Trees are flexible species with promising growth in zones 10 and above.

 How do You Propagate a Money Tree?